AhmedAlfahdi/Mech.Eng.Hub/README.md

          6. [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) - A complete set of tools for working with LaTeX files in Visual Studio Code.
          7. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A basic spell checker that works well with camelCase code.
          8. [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) - Jupyter notebook support in Visual Studio Code.
    2. Best used with:
          1. [Anaconda](https://www.anaconda.com/products/distribution) - Anaconda is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
          2. [MikTeX](https://miktex.org/) - MiKTeX is a typesetting system for the Windows operating system.
 The distribution includes TeX, pdfTeX, XeTeX, LuaTeX, ConTeXt, and a few more.
 It also includes a set of related programs.
          3. [Wsl](https://docs.microsoft.com/en-us/windows/wsl/install) - The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
 2. [Obsidian](https://obsidian.md/) - A note-taking app that is designed for taking notes.
 It has a lot of features that make it easier to take notes.`Standalone`

 ## Roadmap [↫](#table-of-contents)

-This raodmap is a general guidance for those who wish to review the material in a structured manner.
+This roadmap is a general guidance for those who wish to review the material in a structured manner.
 It is not a strict guideline and can be modified to suit your needs.

 ```mermaid

 flowchart TB